College of Electrical & Mechanical Engineering

 The College of Electrical & Mechanical Engineering (CEME) (برقی اور میکانی کالج) is a constituent college of the National University of Sciences and Technology, located in Rawalpindi, Pakistan.
 The campus is on the main Peshawar Road, near the M-2 motorway terminal.

 The college is the main training institute for the Pakistan Army Corps of Electrical and Mechanical Engineering officers and enlisted ranks.

 Overview

 The college is divided into two sections: Academic and Military.
-The Academic section falls under the supervision of the Academic Services Group - they are responsible for assembling the curriculum, making class schedules, and appointing teaching staff for Undergraduate, Post Graduate, and Doctoral Studies.
+The Academic section falls under the supervision of the Engineering Services Group (ESG) - they are responsible for assembling the curriculum, making class schedules, and appointing teaching staff for Undergraduate, Post Graduate, and Doctoral Studies.

-The Military Section of the college is housed mainly in the old Polytechnic buildings to the east of the campus.
-Sports facilities at EME include three tennis courts, a basketball court, a squash court, badminton court, football grounds, cricket pitches, a swimming pool, horse riding club, and two gymnasiums.
-The EME cricket and squash team won the Inter-NUST title in 2016.
-The campus includes all on-campus facilities, hostel accommodation, auditorium, academic blocks, conference halls, sports complex, and mess facilities.
-The library is fully computerized with a collection of 70,000 volumes.

 History

 On 1 April 1957, the College of Electrical and Mechanical Engineering was established at Quetta as EME School.
 In 1969, EME School was given the status of a college and civilians were also admitted.
 In 1981, a BSc program started at EME and a few years later in April 1984, EME moved to its current location in Rawalpindi from Quetta.
 From 1984 to 1993, it was affiliated with the University of Engineering & Technology, Lahore.

 In 1977, the polytechnic institute at Peshawar Road, Rawalpindi, was closed down by Gen Zia-ul-Haq, and was converted into EME College.

 In 2003, EME received ISO 9001-2000 certification.
 Its Ph.D. program started in 2006.